ton-blockchain/docs/docs/func/builtins.md

 ## Throwing exceptions
 Exceptions can be thrown by conditional primitives `throw_if` and `throw_unless` and by unconditional `throw`.
 The first argument is the error code, the second is the condition (`throw` has only one argument).

+Currently FunC doesn't support catching exceptions, unless an exception handler is set with low-level TVM primitives.
+The primary purpose of described primitives is reverting transactions which don't satisfy some mandatory conditions (like `require` and `revert` in Solidity programming language).

 ## Booleans
 - `true` is alias for `-1`
 - `false` is alias for `0`